awsdocs/aws-proton-user-guide/doc_source/ag-env-update.md

 }
 ```

-Run the following command to get and confirm the status:
+Run the following command to get and confirm the status:"

 ```
 $ aws proton get-environment \